Troller T4

 In January 2021, Ford Brazil ceased its operations; On October, Troller's assembly plant was deactivated.
 Ford tried to sell the company, initially, but after an extended negotiation with the Ceará government, Ford Motor Company, its branch headquarters, decided to not sell the division.

 Description

-It was a two-door vehicle and had two versions: fiberglass hardtop or canvas, both are removable.
+It was a two-door vehicle and had two versions: fiberglass hardtop or canvas, both are removable (until 2024).
 It was powered by the following engines: